munificent/magpie/doc/site/markdown/language/atomic-values.markdown

 Their class is `Int`.

 <p class="future">
-The eventual goal is for the runtime behavior of numbers to be arbitrary precision "correct" numbers ala Scheme or Python.
-Meanwhile, the type system will have a stricter set of numeric types so that you can annotate when you expect something to be integral or floating point.
+The long-term goal here is to have a pretty complete numeric tower &agrave; la Scheme or Python.
 </p>

 ### Strings